 What’s The Difference Between Spaying And Neutering?

 Spaying and neutering are sometimes referred to as “fixing” pets by veterinarians and pet owners.
 Each procedure results in the sterilization of the pet, preventing unwanted pregnancies.
-Then why do there seem to be two different terms?

 Is It Normal For Dogs to Whine After Neutering?